SAY HELLO FROM YOUR STUDIO:

 What is the first thing you do when you arrive at your studio?

-Do you prefer Instagram, Facebook or no social media at all?
+Do you prefer Instagram, Facebook, or no social media at all?

-Which magazines and books do you read?
+Which magazines and books are you reading?

 Which three objects would you say are essential to your work?

 Ania: pencils, time (Ania doesn’t need the third thing).